Simon Langton Grammar School for Boys: Uniform and traditions

 The first piece of uniform was introduced in 1887; a straw hat with a black and yellow band and a separate cap for the winter months.
 However, by 1927 the black and yellow design was fairly widely replicated by other schools and so was replaced by a red, blue and gold blazer and hat with a coloured button on the crown to signify the wearer's House.

 By 1900, the school had a range of traditions.
 On 24 May, Queen Victoria's birthday, Empire Day was celebrated by a parade and the raising of the Union Flag in the playground, a speech by the headmaster, and a holiday.
 At the end of each Christmas term, boys would put on an "Entertainment", and over the Christmas holidays they would be expected to read a classic set by the headmaster.

 The first Annual Commemoration Service was held in July 1911, and has continued since, being interrupted only during wartime and the COVID-19 pandemic.

 Relation to religion

-The fact that the school could not be denominational was established as early as 1876 by George Blore, headmaster of The King's School, who reasoned that it was not part of the foundation of the cathedral and had neither the original grant of Elizabeth I nor the act of George II.
+The fact that the school could not be denominational was established as early as 1876 by George Blore, headmaster of The King's School, who reasoned that it was not part of the foundation of the Canterbury Cathedral and had neither the original grant of Elizabeth I nor the act of George II.

 In a letter to The Guardian in 1906, the school was described by David Dorrity, who was the rector of St Ann's Church, Manchester, as a secondary school that "is made use of by all who can afford to pay the fees to the denominational schools".

 He also appears to quote from the school's prospectus of the time:

 Religious instruction is given, but is restricted to lessons from the Bible, and exemption from this instruction or from attendance at prayers may be claimed on written notice being given to the head master.